solana-labs/solana-program-library/docs/src/stake-pool.md

 | --- | --- |
 | Stake Pool Program | `SPoo1Ku8WFXoNDMHPsrGSTSG1Y47rzgn41SLUNakuHy` |

+NOTE: The devnet deployment of the program still uses v0.6.4, and is not suitable for testing.
+For testing, it is recommended to use testnet, a local test validator, or deploy your own version for devnet.

 ## Getting Started

 To get started with stake pools: